John Lee (author): Teaching career

 Lee's first teaching job was at American University in Washington, D.C.
 His students included Tom Shales, who later won a Pulitzer for his TV criticism, and Rona Cherry, who became Executive Editor of Glamour Magazine.
 During his two years at American University, Lee also became the assistant director of the Washington Journalism Center, working with Director Ray Hiebert to launch a new Kiplinger seminar program for American journalists.
 He also wrote his first successful novel, Caught in the Act, about an American journalist forced to run for his life in Spain, and edited a non-fiction book, Diplomatic Persuaders, a collection of essays on international information agencies.
 John also worked as a photographer for the Denver Post (years unknown) but prior to teaching at WVU.
 He taught Photojournalism at West Virginia University in 1964 and 1965 and possibly 1966.

 In 1968, Lee was invited to teach at the University of Arizona, where he stayed for four years.
 During that time, he wrote his second novel, Assignation in Algeria, and penned a number of magazine articles so he could use them as case histories in his magazine-writing classes.

-He left the University of Arizona in 1972 and started Ph.D. work in Journalism at the University of Missouri, with a minor in Political Science.
+Lee left the University of Arizona in 1972 and started Ph.D. work in Journalism at the University of Missouri, with a minor in political science.
 After one semester, he accepted a position at New York University, where he taught journalism and a course in fiction writing.
 He continued his Ph.D. studies during the summers for the next couple of years, and took a brief leave of absence at NYU to act as a visiting professor at Missouri, and finished his third novel, The Ninth Man.

 In 1975, NYU department chairman Mike Stein took a job in California at California State University in Long Beach, and invited Lee to join the staff there.
 Lee made the move in 1976.
 The Ninth Man was published that year by Doubleday and became a best seller.
 Lee soon signed a two-book contract for his next two novels.
 After getting straight A's in his Ph.D. course work and completing research for his dissertation (Edgar.
 A. poe as a Journalist), Lee decided his fiction-writing career was more important than the Ph.D.
 He turned over his Poe notes to his wife, who by now was teaching at California State at Northridge and had published her first novel, Hard on the Road, with Doubleday.
 She used the research to write her second novel, A Fever Called Living, about the last five years of Poe's life.